 - How long will these take to be approved?

 Framing the next steps paints a clear picture in your contact's head of what needs to be done to move forward, so the next call will be either a "yes" or "no", rather than another delay.
+Download your free objection management template if you want to be able to overcome even more objections.

 What are some of the most common sales objection you have to deal with?
 What are your responses to them and why?